skx/e-comments/README.md

 #### Comment Server Deployment

-Assuming you have the appropriate library available you should specify your preferred storage like so:
+Assuming you have the appropriate library available you should specify your preferred storage mechanism like so:

      $ STORAGE=redis ./server/comments.rb